niels-lubbes/celestial-singularities/README.md

 [Self-intersections of surfaces that contain two circles through each point](https://arxiv.org/abs/?).

-This code is also used for
+This code is also used for the article

 [Topological types of the pointwise product of two general circles in the unit quaternions](https://arxiv.org/abs/?).